nicklalone/IGME-689---Assembly_6502/02 - IDE and Getting Started/01 - IDE and Getting Started.md

 * SP = Stack Pointer or the thing that points to the memory positions.
 * A = Accumulator
 * X/Y = Registers
 ##### **Upper Left**
 Current position of the scanline.
+This is important mostly because as a bit is written, it needs to be drawn and most mistakes will happen because you're writing at the wrong time.
+If you go through debugging and see something not being drawn correctly, you can look at the graphic registers and see where things are meant to be.
 ##### **Lower Right**
 Disassembly or what is being stored everywhere.
 Not that at the start, we disable interrupts (sei) and then define the code origin, followed by then disabling the HCD decimal math mode, load X with a register, then send it to the stack pointer.
 You can walk through this with the "STEP" on the upper right.
 ##### **Lower left**
 Your log but also you can  look at the TIA chip as well as the RIOT and Audio portions of your machine.